Lumley Lab team

 Wayne State Members

 Marjorie “Marisa” Heule started our clinical psychology PhD program in 2021.
-She completed her bachelor’s degree in Political Science, French and Spanish at Calvin University in Grand Rapids, Michigan.
+She completed her bachelor’s degree in Political Science, French, and Spanish at Calvin University in Grand Rapids, Michigan.
 She subsequently obtained a Master’s in Clinical Research Methods from Fordham University in New York.
 While completing her Master’s, Marisa worked at Columbia Irving Medical Center assisting on research studies investigating the neurodevelopmental correlates of chronic pain, such as attachment.
-Maris has strong interests in trauma, emotions, and physical symptoms, particiularly chronic pain.
-She is currently working with Dr. Lumley on projects investigating sexual abuse and women’s sexual functioning, anger expression and chronic pain, and perfectionism in chronic pain patients.
+Marisa has strong interests in trauma, emotions, and physical symptoms, particularly chronic pain.
+She is currently working with Dr. Lumley on projects investigating sexual abuse and women’s sexual functioning and anger expression and chronic pain.
 She is conducting her doctoral dissertation, which compares the effects of three therapies presented as single-session interventions to people with musculoskeletal pain: CBT, Pain Reprocessing Therapy, and Emotional Awareness and Expression Therapy.
-Marisa enjoys spending time with her husband and her dog, trying new foods and going for walks around town (probably while talking on the phone with one of her four sisters).
+In the future, she hopes to find creative ways to implement and disseminate effective, mind-body treatments for somatic symptoms.
+Marisa enjoys spending time with her husband and her son, trying new foods and going for walks around town (probably while talking on the phone with one of her four sisters).

 Sabrina Blank graduated from Hope College in Michigan in 2022 with a major in psychology and a minor in neuroscience.
 She joined the clinical psychology PhD program at Wayne State in 2022.
 Her research interests include the relationship between emotion and physiological functioning, with particular interests in gastrointestinal health and pain.
 She has also worked in the lab of faculty member Dr. Rodlescia Sneed, studying health of people who have been incarcerated, and she is conducting therapy on a research trial for adolescents with cancer.
 In the future, she hopes to work with children and adolescents in a medical hospital setting and continue conducting research.